apache/flink/docs/content/docs/connectors/table/formats/protobuf.md

 How to create a table with Protobuf format
 ----------------

-Here is an example to create a table using Kafka connector and protobuf format.
+Here is an example to create a table using the Kafka connector and Protobuf format.

 ```sql
 CREATE TABLE user_behavior (